-All Auxiliarist are authorized and encouraged to wear the various Auxiliary uniforms.
+All Auxiliarists are authorized and encouraged to wear various Auxiliary uniforms.
 Members must wear a uniform when participating in many programs and activities.
 For detailed information on uniforms, read Chapter 10 in the Auxiliary Manual or New Member Reference Guide.
-For a brief description of the uniforms a new member might wear, refer to the following Sections:
+For a brief description of the uniforms a new member might wear, refer to the following sections:

-Basic description Procurement When required Service Dress Blue Bravo Winter Dress Blue Tropical blue Winter & Summer Undress Blue Undress Blues / Working Blue Blazer
+Basic description Procurement When required Service Dress Blue Winter Dress Blue Tropical Blue ODU Blue Blazer

-10-1 The Winter Dress Blue uniform may be authorized or prescribed for the 10-2 Soft or enhanced shoulder boards are worn on the shirt with the uniform, and the 10-3 Name three situations when a uniform is most commonly require A. B. C. d. - - 10-4 The Summer Undress Blue Bravo (working) uniform is worn for and 10-5 Members may order uniforms by mail from the Coast Guard in Woodbine, N 10-6 Coast Guard officer uniforms and Auxiliary uniforms are very since color of the and The colofficers' uniform is, and on the auxiliary uniforms are very since color of the, and on the auxiliary uniforms are very since color of the, and on the auxiliary uniforms are very since color of the, and on the auxiliary uniforms are very since color of the, and on the auxiliary uniform is, and on the auxiliary uniform is
+1 The Winter Dress Blue uniform may be authorized or prescribed as uniform. an alternative for 2 Enhanced shoulder boards are worn on the shirt with the uniform, and the 3 Name three situations when a uniform is required.
+A. B. C. 4 The primary working uniform is the 5 Members may order uniforms by mail from the Coast Guard in Woodbine, New Jersey.
+6 st Guard officer uniforms and Auxiliary uniforms are very similar except for the r of the and The color on the Coast Guarders' uniform is, and on the Auxiliary uniform it is